By Roy Burner (Minister of the Gospel)

 The prophet Isaiah revealed the future glory of Zion, in saying: Arise, shine; for your light is come, and the glory of the Lord is risen upon you.
 For, behold, darkness shall cover the earth, and gross darkness the people: but the Lord shall arise upon you, and his glory shall be seen upon you (Isaiah 60:1-2).

-This is in reference to Israel; but it could well infer the condition that the world will come, but the Lord will intervene with His light shining forth into the hearts of many, a resurrection from that darkness into the light of the Gospel of Christ!
+This is in reference to Israel; but it could well infer the condition that the world will come, but the Lord will intervene with His light shining forth into the hearts of many, a resurrection from darkness into the light of the glorious Gospel of Christ!